At first, she thought of Ron Gorman as a godsend.

 Beaulieu, now with Cherokee County schools, denies Jaquelyn’s version of events, saying he discussed a coach with a mother but she never complained of an inappropriate relationship.
 He did not respond to written follow up questions.

-Jaquelyn recalls being invited to a meeting with half a dozen school officials, including Beaulieu, head wrestling coach Haskin and athletic director Josh Mathews.
+Jaquelyn recalls being invited to a meeting with half a dozen school officials, including Beaulieu, head wrestling coach Haskin and the athletic director.

 She said they told her Gorman had admitted to sending the message, but allegedly brushed it off as a joke, saying, he “shouldn’t talk to the boys like they’re men.”